 There are sunflowers in space.
 Not naturally, of course – but there are seeds which are thought to be up in the International Space Station.

 It’s a common myth that sunflowers kill or stifle other plants.
 If you find that there is a lot of space around your sunflowers without other growths, it will likely be because seeds have fallen there, and the soil needs clearing.

-Do you know any fun or interesting facts about sunflowers that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about sunflowers?
+Share them in the comments below!